imransajjad/ClusterSeparation/README.md

 A “cluster” is defined as a set of identifiers (integers).
 Each identifier (integer) inside a cluster is present only once.
 A list of clusters is given as input.
 The objective is to output a new set of clusters that verifies the following properties:

-1. Each identifier appears only once: in other words, each cluster is exclusive to all others.
+1.Each identifier appears only once: in other words, each cluster is exclusive to all others.
 The list of clusters at input do not guarantee this (one identifier can be present in N of the clusters, but at most once in each cluster)

-2. When two (or more) clusters overlap by more than some threshold (set to 90%), then they are all “merged” into one.
+2.When two (or more) clusters overlap by more than some threshold (set to 90%), then they are all “merged” into one.
 The operation is actually a union.
 Property (1) as too be verified on the merged cluster too.

-3. When the overlap is below that threshold, the intersection will be moved into the largest of the group overlapping.
+3.When the overlap is below that threshold, the intersection will be moved into the largest of the group overlapping.
 Intersection can be complex (cluster one overlaps 2 & 3, cluster 3 overlapping 1, 4, 5, cluster 2 overlapping 1, 5, etc…)

 Your objective is to solve this problem in the most efficient way possible.
 In the case of a CPU vs memory tradeoff, prefer improving CPU time; however, memory complexity shall be analyzed.
 Assume having access to a powerful CPU: multi-threading is fair game.